USDA-ARS-GBRU/xmfa_tools/README.md

 # xmfa_tools

+Test data sets, scripts and additional documentation specific to skim-seq processing are also available at the [PanPipes](https://github.com/USDA-ARS-GBRU/PanPipes#demos "PanPipes") repository.

 Description:

     xmfa_tools.pl can be used to create GFA sequence graphs, gapped fasta files and/or sorted multi-sequence alignments from raw XMFA files.
 Additionally, invalid gaps (see --nogapfilter option below) are also removed.

     Sorting is accomplished by defining a multi-pass sort using